-Not sure if you need income protection?
+Do I need income protection?

 There's also the option of looking at cover for employment benefits in kind (P11D benefits) such as private health insurance or a company car.

 - The deferred or wait period is how long you have to wait before a policy pays out.
 This could be from back-to-day-one to 112 weeks

-- Whether you use tobacco and/or nicotine products (including cigars, cigarettes, chewing tobacco, pipes and nicotine replacement products such as e-cigarettes or 'vapers').
+- Whether you use tobacco and/or nicotine products (including cigars, cigarettes, chewing tobacco, pipes and nicotine replacement products such as e-cigarettes or 'vapers')

-It's vital that you're as accurate as possible with the details you provide as mistakes or omissions may invalidate the policy.
+It's really important that you're as accurate as possible with the details you provide as mistakes or omissions may invalidate the policy.

 - Policies can offer cover for 'own occupation' (if you can't do your specific job), 'suited occupation' or 'any occupation' (if you can't do any job)

-- 92.9% of claims were paid out
+- 84.7% of claims were paid out

 Our guides can help with the basics such as whether you need IPI, the impact on state benefits, typical exclusions and the factors that impact on the premium price.